taihim/dotfiles/README.md

 # dotfiles
-Collection of dotfiles for quicker setup
+Collection of dotfiles for quicker setup of PC

+Preferred distro: cachyos
+Preferred WM: Hyprland